Bradford Street is the steepest (41%) street of San Francisco

 Located in the hilly Bernal Heights, a neighborhood in southeastern San Francisco, California, in USA, Bradford Street is said to be the steepest street of the city with an astonishing 41% grade.

 Located above Tompkins Avenue, it’s the steepest street in San Francisco that's usable for vehicular traffic.
 The majority of the street climbs steadily at about a 24% grade before exploding into a 30-foot stretch of 41% paved road.
-The surface was paved in 2010 and overlooks the San Francisco skyline.
+The street was fully paved in 2010 and overlooks the San Francisco skyline.
 On such a slope, gravity alone pulls a one-ton car downhill with 800 pounds of force, accelerating it from zero to sixty in 7.2 seconds.
-Starting from Tompkins Avenue at 20% grade, after 150 feet, the slope doubles.
+Starting at Tompkins Avenue, at 20% grade, after 150 feet, the slope doubles.
+Two separate stairways were built alongside the stairway up to Jarboe in 2009-2010, when the street was rebuilt as part of an improvement project for the northern half of the block.

 The Steepest Streets In San Francisco